Popular Cultural Association: Education, Teaching, History & Popular Culture

 To be considered, interested individuals should please prepare an abstract of between 100-250 words.
 Individuals must submit electronically by visiting http://pcaaca.org/national-conference/proposing-a-presentation-at-the-conference/ and following the directions therein.
 Please be sure to complete/ensure the accuracy of all presenter information.

-PLEASE NOTE: The deadline for proposals is October 1, 2018.
+PLEASE NOTE: The deadline for proposals and endowment grants is November 1, 2020.

-Decisions will be communicated within approximately two weeks of deadline.
-All presenters must be members of the American Culture Association or the Popular Culture Association and fully registered for the conference by December 15: http://pcaaca.org/national-conference/membership-and-registration/.
+Decisions will be communicated within approximately two weeks of this deadline.
+All presenters must be members of the Popular Culture Association and fully registered for the conference.

-PLEASE NOTE: The deadline for applying for a JPC or JAC Graduate Student paper award is January 1, 2018.
+PLEASE NOTE: The deadline for consideration for awards is January 15, 2021.

 Any further inquiries can be directed to: